Social psychology: Stanford prison experiment

-Philip Zimbardo's Stanford prison study, a simulated exercise involving students playing at being prison guards and inmates, attempted to show how far people would go in role playing.
+Philip Zimbardo's Stanford prison study, a simulated exercise in which students played correctional officers and inmates, sought to show how far people would go in role-playing.
 In just a few days, the guards became brutal and cruel, and the prisoners became miserable and compliant.
 This was initially argued to be an important demonstration of the power of the immediate social situation and its capacity to overwhelm normal personality traits.
 Subsequent research has contested the initial conclusions of the study.
 For example, it has been pointed out that participant self-selection may have affected the participants' behavior, and that the participants' personalities influenced their reactions in a variety of ways, including how long they chose to remain in the study.
 The 2002 BBC prison study, designed to replicate the conditions in the Stanford study, produced conclusions that were drastically different from the initial findings.

 Bandura's Bobo doll

 Albert Bandura's Bobo doll experiment attempted to demonstrate how aggression is learned by imitation.
 In the experiment, 72 children, grouped based on similar levels of pre-tested aggressivity, either witnessed an aggressive or a non-aggressive actor interact with a "bobo doll."
-The children were then placed alone in the room with the doll and observed to see if they would imitate the same behavior of the actor they had observed.
-As hypothesized, the children who had witnessed the aggressive actor, imitated the behavior and proceeded to act aggressively towards the doll.
+The children were then placed alone in the room with the doll and observed to see whether they would imitate the actor's behavior.
+As hypothesized, the children who had witnessed the aggressive actor imitated the behavior and proceeded to act aggressively towards the doll.
 Both male and female children who witnessed the non-aggressive actor behaved less aggressively towards the doll.
 However, boys were more likely to exhibit aggression, especially after observing the behavior from an actor of the same gender.
 In addition, boys were found to imitate more physical aggression, while girls displayed more verbal aggression.